 How to Practice Part 0 at your home?

 If possible, take a partner (anyone with a secondary level of English) and tell him/her to ask you your name, age, location, and ID.
 Try to answer differently and guess which ones suit you the most.
 Then you can decide what to answer in the final exam.
 And remember to answer with clear and gentle eye contact, be precise and answer with confidence.

 Why is Part 0 important?

-Many IELTS candidates will score poor because they are quite nervous and they make mistakes when they start speaking.
-Without having a good practice, even good and potential candidates may score poor.
+Many IELTS candidates will score poorly because they are quite nervous and they make mistakes when they start speaking.
+Without good practice, even good and potential candidates may score poorly.
 So, starting comfortably is very important here.
 This is why you need to practice even though you can answer all these easy questions.
 A good start in anything leads to success.

 Happy IELTS !